Prizes and Awards in Mathematics

-The Fredrick J. Zeigler Memorial Award was established in 1989 to honor Fredrick J. Zeigler, a member of the class of 1976 and an applied mathematics major.
+The Fredrick J. Zeigler Memorial Award was established in 1989 to honor Fredrick J. Zeigler, a member of the class of 1976 and a mathematics and/or an applied mathematics major.
 The award recognizes excellence in scholarship as demonstrated in class activities or in the preparation of an original paper or essay in any subject area.

 The Scott Russell Johnson Prize for Excellence in Graduate Study is given to continuing graduate students for extraordinary progress in research, excellence in teaching, or excellent performance as a first-year graduate student.
 The Scott Russell Johnson Graduate Dissertation Prize in Mathematics is awarded for the best graduate dissertation in mathematics.
 The Scott Russell Johnson Undergraduate Mathematics Prize is given to the best graduating mathematics major.
 Special consideration is given to independent research done as a senior thesis or SURF project.

 For over fifty years, Tom Apostol has represented great math teaching at Caltech.
-In 2010 the mathematics option at Caltech set up the Apostol Teaching Awards to recognize excellence in teaching by our graduate and undergraduate teachers.
+In 2010 the mathematics option at Caltech set up the Apostol Teaching Awards to recognize excellence in teaching by our graduate teachers.